routegy/routegy-docs/app/docs/reference/patterns.md

 <CaptionedImage
   src="/images/patterns/examples/rating.png"
-  alt="A form containing a star rating field generated from a Routegy schema with four stars selected" width="75%"
+  alt="A form containing a star rating field generated from a Routegy pattern with four stars selected" width="75%"
 />

 ### Net Promotor Score

-[Net Promotore Score](https://en.wikipedia.org/wiki/Net_promoter_score) can be used to quantify customer's perception of an experience or a product by asking them how likely they are to recommend it to someone else.
-Routegy provides a  component for collecting NPS nunmerical value that can be rendered by defining a schema of `integer` type, and setting its kind to `nps` in the descriptor.
+[Net Promotore Score (NPS)](https://en.wikipedia.org/wiki/Net_promoter_score) can be used to quantify customer's perception of an experience or a product by asking them how likely they are to recommend it to someone else.
+Routegy provides a component for collecting an NPS numerical value that can be rendered by defining a schema of `integer` type, and setting its kind to `nps` in the descriptor.
 ```yaml
 schema:
   type: object